IamGPIO/Bitaxe-Kick-Stand/README.md

 There are two versions "With Logo" and "Without Logo".

 "With Logo": Recess for a bespoke Bitaxe sticker of which files are in this repository.
-"No logo": No recess
+"No Logo": No recess

 They have been drawn in Fusion360 by myself (IamGPIO) of www.thesolomining.co